Composing a Shell Command¶

 Use the command composer on the Analyze page to compose a shell command.

-It is not recommended to run a Spark application as a Bash command under the Shell command options because automatic changes such as increase in the Application Master memory based on the driver memory and debug options’ availability do not happen.
+Qubole does not recommended running a Spark application as a Bash command under the Shell command options as automatic changes, such as increase in the Application Master memory based on the driver memory and debug options’ availability, do not happen.
 Such automatic changes occur when you run a Spark application through the Command Line option.

 Perform the following steps to compose a shell command:

 Using the Supported Keyboard Shortcuts in Analyze describes the supported keyboard shortcuts.

 - Navigate to the Analyze page and click Compose.

 - Select Shell Command from the Command Type drop-down list.

 - From the drop-down list, choose Bash Commands (default); or specify the location of a script in Cloud storage.